-Calories, not protein or carbs, are key to weight loss for people with diabetesFebruary 7th, 2012 in Diabetes /
+Calories, not protein or carbs, are key to weight loss for people with diabetesFebruary 7, 2012 in Medicine & Health / Diabetes

 (Medical Xpress) -- Overweight or obese people with type 2 diabetes are more likely to reduce weight if they focus on cutting back on total calorie intake, rather than specific high protein/high carbohydrate diets according to a new study from the University of Otago, Wellington.